Kent State Golden Flashes: Sports sponsored

 Kent State sponsors 19 athletic teams at the NCAA Division I level, with eight for men and 11 for women.
 All current teams compete in the Mid-American Conference.
 The academic year is divided into three seasons, with the fall sports season typically lasting from August into December, the winter sports season going from late November into March, and the spring sports season beginning in early March and ending in June.

 Fall sports are football, women's field hockey, women's soccer, women's volleyball, men's and women's golf, and men's and women's cross country.
 During the winter sports season, Kent State has men's and women's basketball, women's gymnastics, wrestling, and men's and women's indoor track and field.
 The spring sports season features men's and women's golf, baseball, women's lacrosse, softball, and men's and women's outdoor track & field.

 Both men's and women's golf compete in tournaments around the country in both the fall and spring seasons, with MAC and NCAA championship play held in the spring season.

 Baseball

 The baseball team is Kent State's second oldest sport, though it is the school's oldest intercollegiate team.
 Formed in 1914, they were known originally as the "Normal Nine" as the school was originally known as Kent State Normal School.
 The team has enjoyed significant success both in the Mid-American Conference and on the national level and has sent several players to the major leagues over the years.
-The team's home field is Olga Mural Field at Schoonover Stadium, opened in 2005 on the site of the team's previous home, Gene Michael Field.
+The team's home field is Schoonover Stadium, which opened in 2005 on the site of the team's previous home, Gene Michael Field.
 The coach is Jeff Duncan, who was hired as coach after the 2013 season.
-Through the 2018 season, the team has 12 MAC East titles, 15 MAC regular-season titles, 11 MAC tournament titles, and 13 NCAA tournament appearances.
+Through the 2023 season, the team has 12 MAC East titles, 16 MAC regular-season titles, 12 MAC tournament titles, and 13 NCAA tournament appearances.
 In 2012, the team made its first appearances in both the Super Regional round of the NCAA baseball tournament and the College World Series.